-- Avoid glucose overload (risk of exacerbating the hyperlactataemia) - → Infusion of bionolyte glucose 5% with electrolytes (bionolyte, polyionic, glucidion, B26, etc.) - If patient on ketogenic diet - → Infusion of 2.5% glucose (e.g. for 1 litre of infusion, mix or put in a Y infusion set, a bag of 500 ml of 5% glucose and a bag of 500 ml of 0.9% NaCl at the same flow rates + electrolyte supplements according to the serum electrolyte results). - → Volume: Quantity sufficient to provide usual intake for age and clinical state - → If available: 20% lipids (Medialipids, smoflipids, ivelip, etc.): 1g/kg/day i.e. 0.2 ml/kg/h by continuous IV infusion - Blood glucose monitoring: If symptomatic hypoglycaemia (capillary blood glucose < 3.5mmol/L): raise blood glucose with 10% glucose 2ml/kg by direct IV injection, then infusion of bionolyte 5% glucose - If lactic acidosis (pH < 7.20 and/or lactate >10mmol/L): stop glucose and infuse normal saline (0.9% NaCl).
+- Avoid glucose overload (risk of exacerbating the hyperlactataemia). - → Infusion of bionolyte glucose 5% with electrolytes (bionolyte, polyionic, glucidion, B26, etc.), water volume adapted to the age and weight of the patient. - If patient on ketogenic diet: - → Infusion of 2.5% glucose (e.g. for 1 litre of infusion, mix or put in a Y infusion set, a bag of 500 ml of 5% glucose and a bag of 500 ml of 0.9% NaCl at the same flow rates + electrolyte supplements according to the serum electrolyte results). - → Volume: depending on the clinical status, water volume adapted to the age and weight of the patient. - → If available: 20% lipids (Medialipids, smoflipids, ivelip, etc.): 1g/kg/day i.e. 0.2 ml/kg/h by continuous IV. - Blood glucose monitoring: If symptomatic hypoglycaemia (capillary blood glucose < 3.5mmol/L): raise blood glucose with 10% glucose 2ml/kg by direct IV, then infusion of bionolyte 5% glucose. - If lactic acidosis (pH < 7.20 and/or lactate >10mmol/L): stop glucose and infuse normal saline (0.09% NaCl).
 Monitor blood glucose Avoid Ringer's lactate.